2019 Fire in Nightcap National Park – A summary of Dr Robert M Kooyman’s talk at Wilsons Creek Hall, 23 January 2020

 Fire resistance of the forest would have been enhanced if more rainforest had been preserved by the Forestry Commission given that rainforest species resist fire.
 Future planning policy should incorporate planting fire resistant rainforest species near houses/communities as a barrier to fire.

-Click on below image to watch an earlier video of Dr Kooyman discussing Gondwanan rainforest.
+See below videos of Dr Kooyman’s talk including an earlier video of Dr Kooyman discussing Gondwanan rainforest.